zahur76/MilestoneProject_2/README.md

 A wireframe was constructed using balsamique wireframes.
 It can be found  [here](assets/doc/wireframe.pdf).

-The site was designed to be minimalist by changing page configuration upon user input.
+The site was designed to change layout upon user input.
 This would allow the user to easily navigate through the initial game selection by being exposed to information required only at that specific time.
-For example, the level select modal would only appear once the "click to start' button had been clicked on which would be the next required user input.
+For example, the level select modal would only appear once the "click to start' button had been activated, prompting the user for the next required input.
 This was done with intention of improving UX.
 To achieve this design philosophy modals were inlcuded to provide information at the right time.

 The character info section was included on a seperate page so as not to distract the user from the main game.
 It was included as a secondary option for user to gain more knowledge about the characters in the main game.
 This would increase the overall site experience.

-To further improve the UX the grid system was made to appear similar to the activation of a lightsaber.
+To further improve the UX the card grid system was initially hidden and would reveal itself similar to the activation of a lightsaber.
 This effect was enhanced with audio.

 At design stage a initial colour scheme diagram was produced so as to suit the Star wars theme as shown below.

 ![Image of mockup](assets/doc/mockup.png)

 The Star wars themed design was achieved by using a logo and blue text similar to what is seen at the beginning of Star wars films.
-This was further enhanced by the use of a 'space' background image.
+This was further enhanced by the use of a 'space' image background.

 All buttons were designed to be identical with grey border, red text and black background.
-This was thought to fit into the Star wars sci-fy theme and would be easily identifiable.
+This was thought to fit into the Star wars sci-fy theme.
 The control buttons were situated together for user ease.

 The character facts link was placed at the bottom of the page since it was a secondary option and was not required to play the main game.